adilraza99/ai-video-editor/SETUP.md

 # 🎉 Setup Complete!

-Your Clueso Clone application is fully set up and ready to run!
+Your Clueso AI Editor application is fully set up and ready to run!

 ## ✅ Installed Components